List of Monsters, Inc. characters: Eta Hiss Hiss students

-Eta Hiss Hiss (ΗSS, suggestive of "hiss") is one of the six Sororities at Monsters University.
+Eta Hiss Hiss (ΗSS) is one of the six Sororities at Monsters University.
 The students here have a goth and emo style.
 This was the sorority that Dean Hardscrabble was a part of when she attended Monsters University.
 In the Scare Games, Eta Hiss Hiss was eliminated after they did not find good hiding places in the "Hide and Sneak" event where they were caught by the referee.
 According to the "Monsters University Fearbook" and the "Monsters University Extensive Guide", the members of Eta Hiss Hiss are an award-winning A Cappella group.
 Among the members of Eta Hiss Hiss are: